 The Extenuating Circumstances procedure is for unforeseen circumstances outside your control.
 Make sure that you access all the help and support available to you in your School/ Validated Institution or through the Student Centre for other circumstances impacting on your study and assessment.

-What are Extenuating Circumstances?
+What are ‘Extenuating Circumstances’?

-City defines Extenuating Circumstances (EC) as circumstances which are unforeseen and outside your control and which can be shown to have had a direct and substantial impact on your academic results.
-This may include an impact on capacity to study prior to an assessment, on ability to complete an assessment, and/or on performance during an assessment.
+City defines ‘Extenuating Circumstances’ (ECs) as circumstances which are unforeseen and outside your control and which can be shown to have had a direct and substantial impact on your academic results.
+This may include an impact: on capacity to study prior to an assessment, on ability to complete an assessment, and/or on performance during an assessment.

-Examples of the types of extenuating circumstances that might be accepted include ill-health, bereavement, or other personal issues which were unexpected, out of your control and may have affected preparation for an assessment or performance during the assessment itself.
+Examples of the types of Extenuating Circumstances that might be accepted include ill-health, bereavement, or other personal issues which were unexpected, out of your control and may have affected preparation for an assessment or performance during the assessment itself.
 Circumstances such as the availability of books, conflicting assessment deadlines, transport difficulties, routine work commitments or circumstances that could have foreseen and/or prevented will not normally be accepted.

 If you are in doubt remember these two questions: